 In March 1935, Hachikō was found dead on a street in Shibuya.
 Hachikō’s ashes are buried beneath a stela on the right corner of Ueno’s grave.
 Just inside the bamboo fence in the corner of the grave site stands a miniature shrine for Hachikō.
 The shrine is in the Japanese style with a sloping moss-covered roof.
 As at any grave site in Japan, there is a vase for flowers and a place to burn incense.
 A tiny Hachikō guards the shrine.
 Visitors leave dog toys and food for the loyal pooch’s spirit.

 Know Before You Go

-Hachikō’s Grave is located area 6, plot 12,.
-Aoyama Cemetery is a 10-minute walk from Aoyama-Itchome Station on the Ginza, Oedo, and Hanzomon Lines, or Nohizaka Station on the Chiyoda Line.
+Hachikō’s Grave is located area 6, plot 12.
+Aoyama Cemetery is a 10-minute walk from Aoyama-Itchome Station on the Ginza, Oedo, and Hanzomon Lines, or Nogizaka Station on the Chiyoda Line.

 Follow us on Twitter to get the latest on the world's hidden wonders.